MrJeremyHobbs/YBP-Holdings/README.md

 When the process is done, a message will appear: "Done."
 A TXT file called YBP_HOLDINGS.txt" will appear in the same directory as the program.

+# Downloading
+You can download the latest version in the "Releases" tab above.

 # Troubleshooting
 If your anti-virus software won't allow you run this EXE, you can run the install python 3 and run the raw script instead.
 This should allow you to bypass most anti-virus issues.